 Extra Features to Look For

 Finally, when picking your ideal indoor compost bin, it’s essential that you decide what features you would like it to have.
-Some compost bins rely on worms to break down the food, while others rely on the process of fermentation.
-Worms have been heralded as one of the best ways to quickly break down food without it smelling, but some people do not like the idea of having these critters in their home.
+Some bins rely on worms to break down the food, while others rely on the process of fermentation.
+Worms have been heralded as one of the best ways to quickly break down food without it smelling, but some people do not like the idea of having these critters in their homes.

 On the flip side, many gardeners do not like the process of fermentation, as they believe it takes too long and runs the possibility of being smelly.